ethz-coss/ethz-coss.github.io/_talks/Tamas_Vicsek.md

 ---
-name: Traffic of many autonomous drones in 2+ dimensions
+name: Traffic of Many Autonomous Drones in 2+ Dimensions
 speakers:
   - Tamas Vicsek
 categories:
   - Presentation
 ---

-Traffic of many autonomous drones in 2+ dimensions
+Traffic of Many Autonomous Drones in 2+ Dimensions